Textualize/textual/docs/guide/actions.md

 - `False` to hide the key and prevent the action running.
 - `None` to disable the key (show dimmed), and prevent the action running.

-Let's write an app to put this in to practice:
+Let's write an app to put this into practice:

 === "actions06.py"